Professor of Law

 - Constitutional Law

-- Strategic Judicial Preference Revelation: Signaling in Judicial Nominations in journal of law, economics, and organization 585-676 (forthcoming). (with Alvaro Bustos)
+- Strategic Judicial Preference Revelation in 57 journal of law and economics (forthcoming 2014) (with Alvaro Bustos).

 - The Role of Politics and Economics in Explaining Variation in Litigation Rates in the U.S. States in 38 journal of legal studies 205-233 (2009).

 - Taking the Measure of Ideology: Empirically Measuring Supreme Court Cases in 98 georgetown law journal 1-75 (2009) (with Matthew Sag ).